SELLING ARMS IN THE 1990s

 WHY NOBODY TAKES ARMS NOW

-(Note: It’s a myth that those ARMs adjusted upward, creating affordability issues; people walked from their mortgage obligations b/c they were upside down and didn’t want to make payments against an upside down asset).
+(Note: It’s a myth that those ARMs adjusted upward, creating affordability issues; people walked from their mortgage obligations because they were upside down and didn’t want to make payments against an upside down asset).

 This is what the Yield Curve normally entails – increasingly higher returns associated with increasingly longer maturities.